lsst-sqre/sqr-055/index.rst

    Allow the user to change it during enrollment.
    Set the type of the field to CO Person, Identifier, UID.
    Mark as required.

-#.
-Repeat for the "Invite a collaborator" enrollment flow
+This does not work for the "Invite a collaborator" enrollment flow, since the person creating the invite is prompted for the username.
+We probably won't need that flow.
+If we do, we'll have to find a way to modify it to defer the username choice to the person who was invited.

 Configure LDAP provisioning target
 ----------------------------------